Quantitative derivation of a two-phase porous media system from the one-velocity Baer-Nunziato and Kapila systems: Global well-posedness for the nonlinear problems

 \subsection{The Cauchy problem of System \eqref{BN}}

-In this section, we prove (uniform in $\var, \tau$) global existence and uniqueness of solutions to the Cauchy problem for \eqref{BN} subject to the initial data $(\alpha_{\pm,0}, \rho_{\pm,0}, u_{0})$ (for simplicity, we omit the dependence on the parameters $\var, \tau$), i.e. Theorem \ref{theorem11}.
+In this section, we prove the uniform in $\var$ and $\tau$ global existence and uniqueness of solutions to the Cauchy problem for \eqref{BN} subject to the initial data $(\alpha_{\pm,0}, \rho_{\pm,0}, u_{0})$. i.e. Theorem \ref{theorem11}.
+For simplicity, we omit the superscript concerning the parameters $\var$ and $\tau$ in this section.